Real and complex multiplication on K3 surfaces via period integration: Real and complex multiplication. Hodge structures

-ii) Take a primitive element $u \in K$.
-Similarly~to the above, for complex multiplication, one has to choose an endomorphism $U\colon T \to T$, the minimal polynomial of which is the same as that of~$u$.
+b) Take a primitive element $u \in K$.
+Similarly~to the above, for $T$ being acted upon by the CM field $K$, one has to choose an endomorphism $U\colon T \to T$, whose minimal polynomial is the same as that of~$u$.
 Again,~if this is possible then $d \mid (22-r)$, and, again, there are only countably many choices, so that we may consider $U$ as being~fixed.